Puppy Grooming 101: Introducing Brushing And Bathing

 1. Young puppies (up to 16 weeks): Focus on gentle handling and positive reinforcement during grooming sessions.
 Introduce your puppy to brushing, bathing, and other grooming activities gradually to establish a positive association.

-3. Adult dogs (6 months and older): By this stage, your puppy should be accustomed to regular grooming sessions.
+3. (6 months and older): By this stage, your puppy should be accustomed to regular grooming sessions.
 Maintain a grooming routine suitable for their specific coat type and breed, ensuring that their coat, ears, and teeth are properly cared for.

 Adapt your grooming routine as your puppy grows and matures, taking into consideration their individual needs and preferences.